 First Aid Kit

-My mom has kept a travel journal from all of our crazy family vacations, and it’s been fun to hear her share some of the wacky stories with us over the years.
+My mom has kept a travel journal from all of our crazy family vacations over the years, and it’s been fun to hear her share some of the wacky stories with us!
+Things we would never remember otherwise.

 You’re Almost Ready to Go!